Skip to content

 axm-audit test-quality [PATH] [--json] [--mismatches-only] [--agent]

-Runs the test_quality category and prints the four sections (private imports → pyramid → duplicates → tautologies).
-Use --json for the machine-readable superset (format_test_quality_json), --agent for the compact agent renderer, or --mismatches-only to focus on pyramid folder↔level violations.
+Runs the test_quality category and prints four sections (private imports → pyramid → duplicates → tautologies), plus NO_PACKAGE_SYMBOL and FILE_NAMING sections when those findings are present.
+Use --json for the machine-readable superset (format_test_quality_json, which also exposes a sorted rules array of every TEST_QUALITY_* rule id that was evaluated), --agent for the compact agent renderer, or --mismatches-only to focus on pyramid folder↔level violations.
 Exits 1 when the aggregate score falls below PASS_THRESHOLD.
 See the CLI reference for details.

 Private Imports